Oleksandr Saienko: Activities in the position of Minister of the Cabinet of Ministers of Ukraine

 In November 2016, the Cabinet of Ministers of Ukraine approved the concept of introducing the positions of reform specialists.

 Reform specialists shall mean government officials who are appointed based on the results of an open competition pursuant to the Law of Ukraine "On State Service."
 They shall be responsible for the implementation of key reforms and will enjoy a special compensation package.
 The list of positions of reform specialists shall be compiled by the ministers and approved by the government.
 Aside from their official salaries and public official benefits envisaged by law, the reform specialists will receive additional incentive payments.
 Funding will be allocated from the State Budget.
 The State Budget funds spent for the incentive payments will be compensated at the cost of the EU financial support.

 At the meeting of the Government of 26 April 2016, Oleksandr Saienko presented his concept of the reform of ministries.

 In the course of this reform, it is envisaged to select nine pilot ministries and the Secretariat of the Cabinet of Ministers of Ukraine that will serve as a model for the later reform of all other ministries.

 The reform of the ministries includes the stage of analyzing the functions of ministries that will be implemented by working groups with the participation of EU experts, the engagement of professionals (1000 new positions of reforms specialists have been announced) and the introduction of an electronic interaction system (EIS).

 On 26 April 2017, the Government approved the concept of ministries reform proposed by O. Saienko.

 Saienko stayed on has minister until on 29 August 2019 the Honcharuk government was installed.

 2019 parliamentary election

 Saienko took part in the July 2019 Ukrainian parliamentary election with the party Ukrainian Strategy.
 But this party did not manage to win any parliamentary seats.

-Family
+Personal life

 Oleksandr Saienko is married and has a daughter and two sons.